 Hundreds of community members, as well as the Oregon Legislature, helped to assure that Taylor's House becomes a reality.
-Currently, the house is in the remodeling stage and MVCAA has set a goal for it to be in operation by Fall of 2018.

 Getting tangible results in our community requires that individuals, companies and organizations step up when an unmet need is identified.
 We are proud to say that our partners and community members are doing just that.